canonical-web-and-design/docs-demo/pages/snappy-dev/build_apps_parts.md

 Key | Type | Purpose
 :----- | :---- | :-----
-`plugin` | (string) | Specifies the plugin name that will manage this part.
-Snapcraft will pass it all the other user-specified part options. <br />If the plugin is not defined the [wiki](../https://wiki.ubuntu.com/Snappy/Parts), will be searched for the part, the local values defined in the part will be used to compose the final part.<br />For more information on parts, see [Building Your Own Part](build_apps_plugin).
+`plugin` | (string) | Specifies the plugin that will manage this part.
+Snapcraft will pass the plugin all the other user-specified part options, those options defined with the other keys below. <br />There are three way in which the plugin can be defined: <ul><li>A plugin name, to use a build-in plug-in.</li><li>A local path, for example `parts/plugins/x-plugin_name.py`, to use a local (custom defined) plugin.
+For more information, see [Building Your Own Plugin](../build_apps_plugin).</li><li>If `plugin` is not defined, the plugin defined for the part in the [Ubuntu Wiki](https://wiki.ubuntu.com/snapcraft/parts).</li></ul>
-`after` | (list of strings) | Specifies any parts that should be built before this part is.
-This is useful when a part needs a library or build tool built by another part. <br />If the part defined in `after` is not defined locally, the part will be search for in the [wiki](https://wiki.ubuntu.com/Snappy/Parts).<br />If a part is supposed to run after another, the prerequisite part should have been staged before the part can start its lifecycle.
+`after` | (list of strings) | Specifies any parts that should be built before this part, which Snapcraft then stages before trying to build this part.
+This is useful when a part needs a library or build tool built by another part. <br />If the part defined in `after` is not defined locally, the part will be search for in the [wiki](https://wiki.ubuntu.com/snapcraft/parts).
 `stage-packages` | (list of strings) | A list of Ubuntu packages to use that are needed to support the part creation.
 `filesets` | (yaml subsection) | A dictionary with filesets, the key being a recognizable user defined string and its value a list of strings of files to be included or excluded.
 Globbing is achieved with * for either inclusions or exclusion.
 Exclusions are denoted by a -.<br />Globbing is computed from the private sections of the part.
-`organize` | (yaml subsection) | A dictionary exposing replacements, the key is the internal name whilst the value the exposed name, filesets will refer to the exposed named applied after organization is applied.
+`organize` | (yaml subsection) | A dictionary exposing replacements.
+The key is the internal name while the value the exposed (replacement) name (for example, `source_name: map_name`). **Note**: `filesets` refer to the exposed names of files, after the organization has been applied.
 `stage` | (list of strings) | A list of files from a part’s installation to expose in stage.
 Rules applying to the list here are the same as those of filesets.
 Referencing of fileset keys is done with a $ prefixing the fileset key, which will expand with the value of such key. snap | (list of strings) | A list of files from a part’s installation to expose in the snap.
 Rules applying to the list here are the same as those of filesets.
 Referencing of fileset keys is done with a $ prefixing the fileset key, which will expand with the value of such key.